example42/puppet-tp/playground.md

 # Tiny Puppet Playground

-The Tiny Puppet Playground is a Vagrant environment where you can test tp on different operating systems.
+The [Tiny Puppet Playground](https://github.com/example42/tp-playground) is a Vagrant environment where we can test tp on different operating systems.

 To install and setup the playground:

     git clone git@github.com:example42/tp-playground.git
     cd tp-playground

-Public modules, which are required or optional dependencies for Tiny Puppet are expected under ```modules```, you can populate them with Librarian Puppet Simple (install it with ```gem install librarian-puppet-simple```):
+Public modules, which are required or optional dependencies for Tiny Puppet are expected under ```modules```, we can populate them with Librarian Puppet Simple (installed as gem with ```gem install librarian-puppet-simple```):

     librarian-puppet install --puppetfile Puppetfile --path modules